thelfer/madnex/docs/web/mfront-behaviours-storage.md

 ## About material identifiers

-On Figure @fig:madnex:MFrontBehaviourStorage, material knowledge are sorted using a material identifier.
+As depicted on Figure @fig:madnex:MFrontBehaviourStorage, `MFront` implementations are stored under the `MFront` group.
+Then the implementations are sorted using a material identifier.
 This material identifier is optional and behaviours may be directly stored in a `Behaviours` group directly at the root of the `madnex` file.

 Material identifiers must conform the restrictions imposed by `MFront` [^1].